Home page: Yale N. Patt

 University of Michigan before I came to Texas, and was the prototype for the

 freshman sequence ECE 306/312 at Texas.
-(We are working on the 3rd edition
+The 3rd edition is now finished, and

 For graduate students thinking about doing research in computer architecture

 with me, you might want to read this.